 One of the things that people can include when they download your software is a browser extension.
 You have likely such offers yourself many times when downloading new software.
 In many cases, you have to uncheck a box in order to prevent the download of the browser extension with the software.

-You can actually make money with these types of browser extension, and there are a couple of ways of doing so.
+You can actually make money with these types of browser extensions, and there are a couple of ways of doing so.
 Some people will pay you to include their browser extension because it allows them to gain tracking data that they can use for advertising.

 Others will simply pay you for the number of clicks the extension generates.
 Explore your options to find out which makes the most sense for you.